-Once you are sure of where you want to go, it is time to seek some assistance from the relationships you have build along the course of your professional lifetime.
+Once you are sure of where you want to go, it is time to seek some assistance from the relationships you have built over the course of your professional life.

-Extend your network to include individuals from the new work field and take advice regarding various aspects such as pursuing an academic qualification or finding the starting point to your new career.
+Extend your network to include individuals from the new work field and take advice regarding various aspects, such as pursuing an academic qualification or finding the starting point for your new career.